raleel/cfi-srd-pt/0007_Game_System.md

 The same skill may not benefit from more than one Experience Roll per session.

-#### Increasing Passions
+#### IncreaCanto Passions

 As described under [Passions](0004_Alignment_and_Passions.md?id=passions), the value of a Passion may be increased with Experience Rolls in the same way as a skill.
-If supported by play, the Games Master might even allow a Passion to be reduced using an Experience Roll.
+If supported by play, the Games Master might even allow a Passion to be reduced uCanto an Experience Roll.

 For example, constant spurning from an unrequited love might eventually wear down the Passion of even the most ardent lover, especially one who wishes to pursue a relationship without the ghosts of the past haunting them.